Equibit/Testnet-Alpha/contrib/eqb-spam/README.md

 9 sent 0.003438 to eqbtestnet1qettj7geg32mepyd44qxdnsmudtnvau66qgpse3 in txid 9bfd4a3e6992b58cd1b60830bf5684779699e5fec5354e475bd7a1e775903a55
 ```

-If the wallet runs out of funds to send it will simply exit before eaching the specified number of iterations.
+If the wallet runs out of funds to send it will simply exit before reaching the specified number of iterations.
 THIS OFTEN HAPPENS WAY SOONER THAN EXPECTED.
 The issue is that when you send funds you always send more in terms of UTXOs, some goes to miner fees and the rest comes back in change in a single UTXO.
 You can spend the change before it is confirmed in a block, but only up to a chain of 25 in the mempool (this is a limit inherited from bitcoin core).

 If you hit that limit your wallet will appear to have a zero balance.
 DON'T PANIC.
 Even if `getwalletinfo` shows zero balance you can use the `listaccounts` CLI command to show the true balance.
 You just have to wait until some of those change UTXOs get confirmed in the next block to free up some UTXOs to spend again.